djalbat/sufficient/README.md

 In the case of asynchronous tasks the scheduler will pass its own intermediate callback to the corresponding method in order to give itself the opportunity to remove the task from its queue.
 It will then invoke the given callback method, which must be the last argument passed to the constructor, passing on the arguments.

 The tasks and scheduler are also agnostic to the method arguments.
 In the above examples the references to the model and view have been utilised but any number of arguments can be passed to the task constructors.
 A look at the [SynchronousTask](https://github.com/djalbat/Sufficient/blob/master/es6/task/synchronous.js) and [AsynchronousTask](https://github.com/djalbat/Sufficient/blob/master/es6/task/asynchronous.js) classes should convince.
-The scheduler can also be passed to some kind of concurrency manager than can also create tasks and add them to the queue.
+The scheduler can also be passed to a concurrency manager, say, that can also create tasks and add them to the queue.

 ## Contact